Alpha Omega Alpha (AOA) Selection Criteria for Class of 2019

 Evaluation of candidates

-All candidates will be evaluated according to the following four categories: UTSW Grades, USMLE Step 1 Score, CV review, and Peer Vote.
+All candidates will be evaluated according to the following three categories: UTSW Grades, USMLE Step 1 Score, and CV review.

 1. UTSW grades